mug-n-ai/YRoot/docs/examples/apollo13_case.md

 4. **Break complex problems into solvable parts**
 5. **Act on what is most viable**

-This case shows how the WHY Loop reflects real-world reasoning in a crisis.
+This case shows how the YRoot reflects real-world reasoning in a crisis.
 It doesn’t give you the answers — but it **guides you to find them** under pressure.

 ---